Vertical Axis Wind Turbines – Why They Work (and When They Don’t)?

 Maintenance Costs Vibration and turbulence near ground level can lead to frequent wear and tear, increasing the need for repairs.

-Structural Challenges Scaling up vertical axis turbines to larger sizes introduces design complications, including material stress and blade stability.
+Structural Challenges Scaling up vertical-axis turbines to larger sizes introduces design complications, including material stress and blade stability.

 Limited Wind Speed Access Being closer to the ground, vertical turbines miss out on stronger and more consistent winds available at higher altitudes.